C&C’s business ‘materially impacted’ as it books €92.5m in exceptional items

 Photograph: Nick Bradshaw for the Irish Times

-Bulmers-owner C&C Group said revenue said the Covid-19 crisis has “materially impacted” its business, with the shutdown of the hospitality sector meaning no revenue has been generated from on-trade venues since March.
+Bulmers-owner C&C Group said the Covid-19 crisis has “materially impacted” its business, with the shutdown of the hospitality sector meaning no revenue has been generated from on-trade venues since March.

 Releasing its full year results for the year ended February 29th, the drinks maker and distributor said it has reallocated its resources to meet the “significant increase in demand through the off-trade channel”, adding that it has taken a series of exceptional charges to deal with the crisis.